Since 1965, Tennessee Craft has worked to continue and create Tennessee’s fine craft tradition.

 3) Tennessee Craft has been selected as one of 10 arts nonprofits (of 20 nonprofits total) to be featured in a 30-minute segment of the Nashville Education, Community, and Arts Television (NECAT)’s inaugural season of “Our Nashville”, a television program featuring Nashville nonprofits, selected from 103 applications.
 We’re proud to be part of such an innovative project!

-1) Upgrade and customize Salesforce database (a $20k project), so we’re able to lower weekly staff time tracking memberships, donations, volunteers and other artists, in order to communicate with segments of these populations.
+1) Upgrade and customize Salesforce database (a $20k project), so we’re able to lower weekly staff time tracking memberships, donations, volunteers and other artists, allowing more time to communicate with segments of these populations.
 Upgrade includes adapted webforms that integrate better with database and adding applications that help normalize addresses (w/SmartyStreets) and prevent duplicate records (w/Cloudingo).

-2) Using an expanded audience following our digital platforms (Facebook, Instagram, YouTube, Twitter), expand promotional efforts of our programs and craft artist members.
+2) Expand efforts to promote our programming and craft artist members using social media platforms (Facebook, Instagram, YouTube, Twitter), whose follower numbers have risen in response to increased variety, quality and quantity of postings.
 A mix of content -- entrepreneurial advice, marketing tips and other professional development content and opportunities, plus exhibit and sales opportunities, will continue to offer benefits and build our following.